GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/022-mitchell-loop/index.md

   <div class="border rounded-lg shadow-md">
     <div class="green-leg-header text-center py-1 font-bold text-white">Leg 10</div>
     <div class="p-4 space-y-2">
-      <p class="-mt-4 text-center text-lg text-gray-700">Meadow meets side trail to cabin ➜ Mitchell Cabin & Return</p>
+      <p class="-mt-4 text-center text-lg text-gray-700">Meadow meets side trail to cabin ➜ Marshall Mitchell Cabin & Return</p>
       <p class="text-center text-base font-bold text-gray-700">Distance: 282 m</p>
       <p class="text-center text-base font-bold text-gray-700">Accumulated Distance: 3.865 km</p>
       <h4 class="text-base font-semibold">Description</h4>
       <ul class="text-base text-gray-700 tight-list">
         <li>This section of the hike is optional.
 You could simply turn left (northeast) and follow this section of the Waskahegan Trail.</li>
-        <li>But a trip to have a look at Mitchell Cabin is recommended.
+        <li>But a trip to have a look at Marshall Mitchell Cabin is recommended.
 It's a small cabin still standing as of this writing.
 Another structure nearby hasn't fared as well.</li>
         <li>If you decided to visit, make your way back to "Meadow meets side trail to cabin" to continue the hike.</li>
       </ul>
     </div>